 Where and how to open an international bank account

-Today let’s dive into where and how to open an international bank account and what you should consider when designing your offshore banking strategy.
+Today let’s dive into how to open an account and what you should consider when designing your offshore banking strategy.

-A large number of banks open an international bank account remotely, either for personal or corporate accounts.
+A large number of offshore banks open accounts remotely, either for personal or corporate accounts.
 Meaning that you do not have to take a plane and present yourself to the branch in order to open the account.

 That being said, although there are a lot of decent banks that allow remote account opening, it is recommendable traveling to the country, especially if you are seeking a personal or corporate account in any Asian or European financial hubs as most reputable financial institutions usually require the physical presence of the applicant.

-Private banking and investment banking are different from each other.
-It is usually possible to open accounts remotely at most banks in tier 1 jurisdictions such as Liechtenstein, Luxembourg, Switzerland, UAE, Hong Kong, and Singapore.
-However, the initial deposit required is high, usually exceeding the US $100,000.
+Private banking and investment banking are a different from each other.
+It is usually possible to open accounts remotely at most banks in tier 1 jurisdictions such as Liechtenstein, Luxembourg, Switzerland, UAE, Hong Kong and Singapore.
+However, initial deposit required is higher, usually exceeding US $200-300,000.